HebaFathy/Computer-Vision-Package/README.md

 # Computer-Vision-Package

-Filters and masks are applied to image and histograms are displayed using java langauage.
+The package includes filters and masks that are applied to images and histograms are displayed using java langauage.